 Many of the disease-fighting cells of the immune system: Begin in the bone marrow.
 Mature in the thymus.
 Are stored in strategic locations.
-Use the lymphatic “highway” system to travel through the body, and along with the lymph nodes and spleen filter out harmful materials and germs.
+Use the lymphatic “highway” system to travel through the body, and along with the lymph nodes and spleen, filter out harmful materials and germs.
 An immune response occurs when the immune system is activated and responds.
-This can occur when a foreign invader is detected.1
+This can happen when a foreign invader is detected.1

 How cancer takes advantage of your immune system